Fidel-TS: A High-Fidelity Multimodal Benchmark for Time Series Forecasting: Experiments

+To demonstrate the selection of metric does not lead to bias, we provide the results of the Mean Absolute Error (MAE) in Appendix \ref{sec:all mae}.
+Furthermore, we add a pass rate to evaluate the LLMs, defined identically to the \textbf{pass@3} metric used for tasks like code generation or math problem-solving.
+This addresses cases where the LLM occasionally disregard prompt constraints, causing format errors (e.g., incorrect prediction length or variable numbers) and task failure.

-\paragraph{Realistic Settings} To ensure our evaluation mirrors the practical scenario of forecasting, we extend our high-fidelity principle from the benchmark to the experimental setup itself.
-To simulate diverse real-world time scales, our design aligns forecasting horizons with intuitive and operational periods.
+\paragraph{Realistic Settings} To simulate diverse real-world time scales, our design aligns forecasting horizons with intuitive and operational periods.
 For instance, for datasets with an hourly frequency, we employ historical horizon of 360 (indicates half a month) and prediction lengths of \{24, 168, 336, 720\} which correspond to \{1 day, 1 week, 2 weeks, and 1 month\}.
 Our framework not only supports classic ratio-based splitting (e.g., 7:1:2) \citep{zhou2021informer, wu2021autoformer}, but also enables splitting by timestamps (e.g. Jan.
 1st, 2021, Jan.
 1st, 2022).
-This approach makes the evaluation setup more transparent and controllable, providing further safeguard against potential leakage issue.
+This approach makes the evaluation setup more transparent and controllable.
 See Appendix \ref{sec:settings} for more details of settings.